Fall 2020 Course Syllabus

 1. There are activities in this course which require using the Blackboard website for the course.

-2. You will be completing exams and quizzes ONLINE and recording your responses IN ANSWER SPACES ON ONLINE FORMS.
+2. You will be completing exams and quizzes ONLINE and recording your responses on an online test form, which you will access using the the Blackboard website for your course.

 3. If you have a complaint about this course which you cannot resolve through discussion with the instructor, please get in touch with: